TheIncgi/AutoCrafter/issue_template.md

--## Expected Behavior
+## Expected Behavior
 -
 -
--## Actual Behavior
+## Actual Behavior
 -
 -
--## How to Reproduce the Issue
+## How to Reproduce the Issue
--  1.
+1.
--  2.
+2.
--  3.
+3.
--
--## Specifications
+## Specifications
--  - Version:
+- Minecraft Version:
--
+- Forge Version:
--## Other Mods
+## Other Mods
--  - None needed to reproduce the issue
+- None needed to reproduce the issue